-When you don’t set aside resources for a security budget, your field service business runs the risk of endangering your employees and customers.
+When you don’t set aside resources for a security budget, you’re doing a disservice to your employees and customers.
 Also, you have a chance of exposing sensitive company, employee and customer data, as well as company assets and monetary loss.

 Investing in your business’ security simply means you are taking the initiative to keep the company, employees and customers safe.